jeremiah-quill/password-generator/README.md

 Link to live site: https://jeremiah-quill.github.io/password-generator/

 Hello!
 This is a simple password generator web app.
-It features 2 criteria the user must complete, length of password and characters to include.
-The user is then presented with a randomy generated password that meets this criteria.
+It features 2 criteria the user must complete: length of password and characters to include.
+After completing the inputs, the user is then presented with a randomy generated password that meets this criteria.
 The user is able to generate another password when this process is complete without refreshing the page.
 A few additional details about this app include:

 * the main generate password button is disabled while the user completes the criteria inputs.
 Once the password has been generated, this button is again enabled